 - Boneless, skinless chicken breasts – the kind and sizes you use are totally up to you.
 Also, you can use fresh or frozen meat.
 For frozen meat, make sure to thaw before using.

 - Butter or olive oil – both ingredients work well, but butter will give this dish the best flavor, and also some juiciness and richness to it.
 Since chicken breasts are generally lean, butter works great because it gives some tenderness to them.

 - Seasoning – we use a mixture of garlic powder, Italian seasoning, paprika, salt, and pepper.
 However, this is really very preferential, and you can mix it up with your favorite seasonings.
 For example, you could add rosemary, thyme, dried basil, red chili peppers if you prefer.

 - Salt and Water – to make the meat tender and juicy, you want to soak it for at least 30 minutes or a few hours in a brine.
 For this, you will need some lukewarm water and salt.
 This step is optional, but we strongly recommend it.

 - Cooking Thermometer – this is optional but it is a handy tool to have in the kitchen.
 It is the best way to ensure that your meat is not over or under-cooked.
 Also, it is not expensive, so we highly recommend to get one.

 How do you brine the chicken breasts?

 We highly recommend this step, as it will result in the most tender and juicy meat.
 Brining chicken is very easy, but the pay-off is amazing.
 This can effectively be done in as little as 15 minutes, although everything over 30 minutes is a plus.
 To brine the meat, simply follow the below steps:

-- Take 3-4 chicken breasts and place in a large bowl.
+- Take 3-4 chicken breasts and place them in a large bowl.